nhrones/File-Tree/readme.md

 The app initially makes a call to get all items from the root folder.
 The data returned is then loaded in a treeview UI.
 Selecting an item in the treeview will request its content from the broker.
-Any text content will then be presented in a text editor control.
+Any text content will then be presented in a code presentation control.

 ![Alt text](IOTree.png)